DestinationHome/Destination-Home-Online/README.md

 # Disclaimers:

 Despite the lengthy development on the Destination Home project, there will unfortunately still be some missing services & functions at or after release.
 These missing features will be documented in this thread.
 However, as time progress such services *may* come back to Home once the necessary backend implementations have been created for our production servers.
+In regards to minigames, unfortunately for certain titles

 # Working services & features: